The aim of this article is to explain in detailed manner all capacities of built-in Task Scheduler of Automation Workshop.

 Click OK to confirm the schedule!
 The Task Scheduler has been configured and will execute the Task in which it is used as a Trigger.
 You may now proceed to configure Actions that will do all actual work when the Task is performed.

-For example, multiple Task Schedulers can be used for the Task with requirements like these: The Task performs file backup on the last day of every month and on the 15th day of every second month.
+For example, multiple Task Schedulers can be used for the Task with requirements like these: The Task performs file backup on the last day of every month and on the 15th day of every second month · See how to view multi-scheduler activation conditions.

 Task Scheduler integration with Variable Wizard.
 Task Scheduler can provide its execution data as dynamic variables to the following Actions.
 When configured using Variable Wizard instead of fixed input, Actions can base their operations on (or include relevant data of) the outcome of operations performed by preceding Triggers or Actions.

-The Variable Wizard variables that can be collected from Task Scheduler by following Actions are:
+The Variable Wizard variables that can be collected from Task Scheduler:

 See more information on Variable Wizard and Task Scheduler supported variables.